Roar-Morkore-Hansen/minesweeper_solver/README.md

 - **Clicking**: All the blank adjacent cells are clicked if the number of bombs is equal to the number of flagged cells.
 This indicates that there can be no bombs in the remaining cells.

 ## Implementation
 The program uses Selenium to interact with the Minesweeper game at minesweeperonline.com.
-It iterates through every cell from top left to bottom right and checks the adjacent cells of all numbered cells, using the flag or click algorithm on them accordingly.
+It iterates through every cell from top left to bottom right and checks the adjacent cells of all numbered cells, using the flag or click algorithm to determin if what action should be taken.

 ## Evaluation
 This implementation serves as a good first iteration, but it has certain limitations.
 One issue is the potential for deadlock.
 Future implementations should address this issue by: